Jon M. Huntsman School of Business: History

 In 1918, the school became known as the School of Commerce and Business Administration.
 At that time, the school included five departments: markets, business administration, accounting, political science, and history.
 Other majors continued to be added over time.

 In 1952, under the direction of Professor C. D. McBride, the Management Institute came into existence.
-Utah's economy was rapidly shifting from agriculture to business, and Utah State University, as the land-grant institution in Utah, had an obligation to provide educational services in business and industry throughout Utah comparable to those offered in agriculture and rural life through the Cooperative Extension Service.
+Utah's economy was rapidly shifting from agriculture to business, and USU, as the land-grant institution in Utah, had an obligation to provide educational services in business and industry throughout Utah comparable to those offered in agriculture and rural life through the Cooperative Extension Service.
 The Management Institute was in charge of providing educational services for businesses.

 By 1957, the School of Commerce and Business Administration had become the College of Business and Social Sciences, with M. R. Merrill as dean.
 Three of the four departments were strictly social science: history and political science, economics, and sociology.
 In 1959, Robert P. Collier became acting dean.
 The college included the departments of business administration and secretarial science, history and political science, sociology and social work, and economics.

 By 1966, business courses were taught in more than a dozen buildings on campus.
 Accounting, which had enjoyed department status early in the college's history but had been under business administration for many years, became a separate department again—in addition to the accounting department, the College of Business included six other departments, including the Division of Military Science and Aerospace Studies.

 The time had come for the college to have its own building.
 The Utah Building Board approved a $600,000 federal grant for a business building, and on Jan.
 11, 1967, the schematic plans for the building were approved by the USU Board of Trustees.
 The groundbreaking ceremony was held on Dec.
 10, 1968, with a projected cost of $1,591,700 for the structure.
 On May 8, 1970, the building was dedicated as the George S. Eccles Business Building.